antfromano/milestone-project-4/README.md

         -   Balsamiq Sans font is the main font used throughout the whole website.
     -   #### Imagery
         -   Utilized Python, HTML, Python, and CSS.
+    -   #### Data Schema

+        -   Using Django provides many benefits in the development of this app.
+Its flexible schema makes it easy to evolve and store data in a way that is easy to work with.
+Django is also built to scale up quickly and supports all the main features of modern databases such as transactions.

+        - Categories

+                {
+                    "_id": ObjectId
+                    "category_name": String
+                }

+        - Users

+                {   "first_name": String
+                    "last_name": String
+                    "username": String
+                    "password": String
+                }

+        - status

+                {
+                    "_id": ObjectId
+                    "status": String (PK)
+                }

+        - projects

+                {
+                    "_id": ObjectId
+                    "category_name": String
+                    "project_name": String
+                    "project_description": String
+                    "is_urgent": String
+                    "due_date": Date
+                    "status_name": String
+                }

 *   ### Wireframes